apollographql/apollo-server/docs/source/deployment/lambda.md

 ## Deploying with the Serverless framework

+[Serverless](https://serverless.com) is a framework that makes deploying to services like AWS Lambda simpler.

 ### Configuring Serverless

 Serverless uses a config file named `serverless.yml` to determine what service to deploy to and where the handlers are.